Nuitka/Nuitka-website/doc/pages/Streaming.rst

  Annoucements
 **************

-I think I could e.g. go with streaming on Sunday and annoucing the topic on Friday in a blog post, and a Twitter post.
+I think I could e.g. go with streaming on Sunday and announcing the topic on Friday in a blog post, and a Twitter post.
 Then when going live, a Discord ping could be done, but I am not sure, I have this available with the few visitors of the channel.
 Gitter chat could be better.